Draíocht’s Artist in Your Classroom Initiative

 Workshops In Your Classroom With Draíocht’s Artists

-This programme aims to provide a range of high-quality arts experiences for pupils and teachers in your own classroom, using Draíocht’s professional artists, at Primary level.
+This programme aims to provide a range of high-quality arts experiences for pupils and teachers, at Primary level, in their own classroom, using Draíocht’s professional artists.
 Your school can choose from the range of specially selected and purposefully created school workshops below.
-This Season, pupils will have the opportunity to create and perform and to play and squash clay.
-Workshops are tailored to your class’s age and abilities and will work with two separate classes each day.
+Workshops are tailored to your class’s age and abilities and artists will work with two separate classes each day.

 Age Range: Adaptable To All Age Ranges

 Duration: Junior/Senior Inf: 4 Class Group Workshops of 45 mins

 2nd Class Upwards: 2 Class Group Workshops of 1.5hrs

 Using a theme of your choice as a starting point, Eimear Morrissey introduces pupils to the wonderful world of theatre through imaginative storytelling and fun collective group games.
 The workshop will explore different ways of engaging the imagination, of thinking creatively, seeing, listening, new ways of communicating and expression, as well as building confidence.
 Pupils will work together towards a common goal of creating a short improvised performance piece, giving them the opportunity to experience the creation of something from nothing.

 Duration: 3 different class group workshops of 45 mins each

 Artist: Mariam Ribon of Dublin Youth Dance Company

 This Leaps & No Bounds workshop introduces your pupils to dance and movement in an imaginative and creative way.
 Pupils will learn to have fun responding to music, to enjoy swinging their arms, bobbing their head and expressing themselves through the freedom of movement and dance.
 The workshop focuses on kinaesthetic learning and uses movement as a method of reinforcing reading readiness, math, geography and science.